del-Real/Pokerheim/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

-## What to do if when trying to run the app it says file google-services.json is missing:
-- Go to firebase console
-- Login
-- Select the project (should be pokeGame-007)
-- Go to project settings
-- Scroll down and download google-services.json
-- Put it in the folder android (together with AndroidManifest.xml)
-- Now it should run
-- Remember to not push the file since it contains the API key